cryptogogue/vol-node-cpp/README.md

 As of this writing, this project is still in the very early stages, even after several years of development.
 It is working, but still has a long way to go to even be close to production-ready.

 This codebase is also the idiosyncratic work of a single developer.
 Clearly, we need contributors.
-If you're interested in crypto and handy with C++, please get in touch via our Discord.
+If you're interested in crypto and handy with C++, please get in touch via our [community](https://discord.gg/DWFNsdT) on Discord.

+### Volition in Use

+We're currently using Volition to publish a print-and-play collectible card game project called [Volition CCG](https://github.com/cryptogogue/volition-ccg).
+Volition CCG is an example of cryptoasset tracking using a Volition blockchain deployment.
+It went into open beta in late October 2021.
+We're using it to drive development of the protocol.

 ### Proof of Personhood